As careful as you are when it comes to your baby’s safety and well-being, accidents like head injuries are bound to happen.

 1. Do not leave your baby unattended, even if it’s only for a few seconds, especially on a high surface (such as your bed, the diaper changing station, or a baby high chair), or inside a baby crib that doesn’t have proper barriers.

-3. Refrain from letting your infant use a baby walker, because according to KKH they can topple over — many of such falls that caused head injuries and even deaths have also been documented locally and overseas.
+3. Refrain from letting your infant use a baby walker because, according to KKH, they can topple over — many such falls that caused head injuries and even deaths have also been documented locally and overseas.

-4. Do not shake your baby violently when you are feeling frustrated or angry, because this can cause severe and fatal internal head bleeding.
+4. Do not shake your baby violently when frustrated or angry because this can cause severe and fatal internal head bleeding.

-5. Make sure that your baby’s high chair is sturdy and remember to always use the appropriate restraints to keep your bub safely secured when sitting.
+5. Make sure your baby’s high chair is sturdy, and always use the appropriate restraints to keep your bub safely secured when sitting.

 6. Use an age-appropriate car seat for your baby and always buckle him in.

-7. Babyproof all the potential danger zones in your house by putting safety gates at the top and bottom of any staircase and also installing safety grills on all windows.
+7. Baby proof all the potential danger zones in your house by installing safety gates at the top and bottom of any staircase and safety grills on all windows.

 8. Always strap your baby into the stroller or onto the changing table, as you never know when he might be able to roll over.

-9. Try to keep furniture away from windows so that your child can’t climb up to open windows (even if they have window guards).
+9. Keep furniture away from windows so your child can’t climb up to open windows (even if they have window guards).

 Has your baby bumped his head or had a fall before?
 What are your home remedies to cure a “goose egg”?
-Tell us in the comments section below
+Tell us in the comments section.